 The town hall of Tangermünde

 With its white and red facade, the town hall is a sight that takes my breath away.
 It is also one of the most beautiful buildings of the late Middle Ages in northern Germany.
-We go up the stairs.
+It was created around 1430.
+We climb the stairs.
 The court arbor and the council chamber are located there.
 This is now used as a wedding room.
 The Judicial Arbor looks back on events that are hard to beat in terms of drama.
 In it the city leaders sat in judgment over Grete Minde.
 Grete came from a middle class family from Tangermünde.
 Her mother was Spanish.
-Her father died early.
+Her father passed away early.
 Grete was a thorn in the side of her brother and his wife.
 They didn't care about her.

 Therefore, she joined a neighbor.
-With this she finally moved through the country for three years.
+With this she traveled through the country for three years.
 She had a child from him and was apparently happy.
 However, her companion died early.
 He advised her to return to her hometown after his death.
 However, the brother and sister-in-law refused to accept her.
-They did not want to pay her share of her inheritance either.
+They did not want to pay her share of the inheritance either.
 The trial started, which took place in the arbor.
 Contrary to her legal claim, the judges also denied her inheritance.

 When a fire finally destroyed almost all of Tangermünde in 1617, Grete was quickly accused of being an arsonist.
 Theodor Fontane made her story famous in his novella.
 In the meantime, however, the real Grete Minde has been rehabilitated.
 She was a victim of resentment and corrupt justice.
 She sentenced her to death at the stake.
 Your statue stands in front of the entrance to the city museum and commemorates the episode in the city's history.